 Knowing your stressors doesn’t always make it easy to decide what to do with your training on any given day.
 It is very easy to give yourself a guilt trip about “quitting” or not showing up.
 Therefore, the second step is to make a list of three factors that we can check in with whenever we have a decision to make about our training and other obligations:

-Define your why (i.e. I am running this race to get a PR vs. I am running this race to prove to myself I can finish something)
+Define your why (i.e., I am running this race to get a PR, I am running this race to prove to myself I can finish something, I am running this race because it helps me stay fit and I want to be healthy for a long time)

-Define your goals - Your short-term and long-term goals should align with each other and with your values and your why.
+Define your goals - Your short-term and long-term goals should align with each other, your values, and your why.

 In order to take the two steps above, it is vital that you be honest with yourself and check in often.
 We also recommend you ask yourself these two questions: